heavyblotto/memorativa/docs/memorativa-design.md

 Here the input is not simply an object (the apple), but a perception of the object conditioned by the observer's state and context, as reflected in the title and description.

-Here's a hypothetical percept-triplet structure, mapping the apple input to a single archetype:
+Here's a hypothetical percept-triplet structure, mapping the apple input to a single prototype:

 - **Planet**: Venus
 - **Sign**: Libra